-The speech delivered this morning by French President Emmanuel Macron to the interns of the School of War, was expected by the national Defense community, but also European.
+The speech given this morning by French President Emmanuel Macron to the trainees of the War School was awaited by the national, but also European, Defense community.
 And the least we can say is that these expectations were justified.
-Indeed, in a speech of just over an hour of incredible density, the French President drew up a realistic but worrying assessment of the future of international security, in Europe as well as in the world, and outlined the French position, whether in terms of deterrence, defense of the Europe, intervention in foreign theaters, and the role of France in international bodies.
+Indeed, in a speech lasting just over an hour of incredible density , the French president drew up a realistic but worrying assessment of the future of international security, in Europe as in the World, and outlined the broad outlines of the French position, whether in terms of deterrence, defense of Europe, intervention in external theaters, and France's role in international bodies.

-By choosing the War School, the place where French officers are trained, but also many foreign officers, to acquire the knowledge, know-how and interpersonal skills essential to become a senior officer and perhaps a general officer, President Macron made a strong reference to General de Gaulle, a reference that was not successful as the positions expressed echo that of the latter.
-In fact, far from the paradigms applied by the president at the start of his mandate, the new strategy he intends to apply is based above all on regained national sovereignty, capable of federating all or part of Europeans by example but also by concrete capacities.
-French forces, in a drive to restore Europe to the strategic autonomy necessary to remain in control of its own destiny.
+By choosing the War School, a place where French officers, but also many foreign officers, are trained, to acquire the knowledge, know-how and interpersonal skills essential to becoming a senior officer and perhaps a general officer, President Macron made a strong reference to General de Gaulle, a reference which was not fortunate as the positions expressed echo those of the latter.
+Indeed, far from the paradigms applied by the president at the start of his mandate, the new strategy that he intends to apply is based above all on a rediscovered national sovereignty, capable of uniting all or part of the Europeans by example but also by concrete capacities French forces, in an effort to restore to Europe the strategic autonomy necessary to remain master of its own destiny.

 The return of interstate conflicts and major threats

 The rest of this article is reserved for subscribers –

 Classic subscriptions give access to all articles without advertising , starting at €1.99.